Trade Republic Review

 Does Trade Republic pay interest on cash?

 Yes.
-Trade Republic pays interest on uninvested cash balances up to a set threshold.
-The rate is ECB-linked and variable — currently around 2% p.a., but it changes with ECB policy.
-Always verify the current rate on Trade Republic’s official pricing page before treating it as a fixed return.
+Trade Republic pays interest on uninvested cash balances.
+The rate is ECB-linked, variable, and country-specific — Germany currently pays 2.25% p.a. while most other EU markets pay around 3% p.a.
+Always verify the current rate on Trade Republic’s pricing page for your country before treating any figure as fixed.
 Cash is covered by the €100,000 German deposit guarantee as a regulated bank deposit.

-What is Lang & Schwarz and how does it affect my trades?
+What is Lang & Schwarz and how does it affect Trade Republic trades?

 Can EU investors buy UCITS ETFs on Trade Republic?